Science-backed, natural treatments to soothe insanely itchy eczema.

 Virgin Coconut Oil

 Similar to coconut oil, manuka honey may help protect against infection and inflammation.
-This study found that topical application of honey also seems to affect the mast cells in skin, which play a role in allergic inflammation by releasing histamine.
+A 2017 study found that topical application of honey also seems to affect the mast cells in skin, which play a role in allergic inflammation by releasing histamine.
 Honey may inhibit the release of histamine from these mast cells, reducing the itching, redness, and swelling in the skin.

 The role of vitamin D in skin health is still being explored, but multiple studies suggest that supplementing with vitamin D may improve eczema (and other skin problems, like psoriasis), especially in the winter months.

-Over the past few decades, the rates of people who are vitamin D deficient has risen, due to increased use of sunscreens and higher rates of obesity.
+Over the past few decades, the rates of people who are vitamin D-deficient has risen, due to increased use of sunscreens and higher rates of obesity.
 Your doctor can test for this common nutrient deficiency via a blood test, so you can find out if you need to supplement.